UNIT 6:BUSINESS PLAN FOR AN ENTERPRISE

 Financial plan is a statement that indicates

-the balance sheets,
+the balance sheets, income statements and

 cash flow statements for the previous three years,